peasead/elastic-container/README.md

 Destroying this will:
 - stop the Elasticsearch and Kibana containers
 - delete the Elasticsearch and Kibana containers
-- delete the `elastic` container network
+- delete the `elastic-container-default` container network
 - delete the created volumes

 ```